 IMDB

 Dalí was always his own greatest creation, and this film tries to keep up with that energy.
-It’s about more than just the man’s art — it’s about his persona, his obsession with Gala, his flirtation with the absurd, and his constant need to turn life into performance.
+It’s about more than just the man’s art.
+It’s about his persona and his obsession with Gala.
+His flirtation with the absurd is also highlighted.
+Additionally, there is his constant need to turn life into performance.

-While not as emotionally deep as it could’ve been, the film still captures Dalí’s essence — his brilliance and his self-obsession.
+The film is not as emotionally deep as it has been.
+Yet, it still captures Dalí’s essence.
+It reveals his brilliance and his self-obsession.
 I watched it more as a collage of eccentric moments than a coherent biography.
 Somehow, that felt right.

-If you want to peek deeper into Dalí’s surreal world, the Salvador Dalí Museum’s website provides stunning galleries and insights into his techniques and life.
+If you want to peek deeper into Dalí’s surreal world, visit the Salvador Dalí Museum’s website.
+It provides stunning galleries and insights into his techniques and life.
 Dive into Salvador Dalí’s surreal art.

 Salvador Dalí: A Soft Self-Portrait (1970)